words-add-sizzle-sales-copy-copywriter-collective

 Why controversial?
 Because they spark the biggest reaction among their customers.

 For you to make a strong name for yourself and bring in the big bucks, you can’t run from controversy.
-You need to use words that give your copy feeling and stir up emotion in your readers.
+You need to use words that give your sales copy feeling and stir up emotion in your readers.
 To do that effectively, here are 100 words that are safe enough to use without looking sleazy, but spicy enough to make you look enticing.

 Help ‘em visualize what it’s like to work with you